Curve’s Samsung Pay+ Terms

 Currency Conversion Fee - for purchases you make Monday-to Friday (excluding bank holidays)

 To cover enabling you to pay for goods and services in a currency different from the currency of your payment card.
 Any fee we charge will be in addition to the exchange rate we use to convert the currency you used to pay for the goods and services to the currency your payment card is in.
-We’ll use our standard exchange rate for purchases and cash withdrawals you make when the foreign currency markets are open in the UK (typically Monday-Friday, excluding bank holidays).
+We’ll use the latest available exchange rate from our rate provider.

-Fee free currency conversion up to up to £500 per rolling 30-day period.
-Thereafter, we will charge a currency conversion fee of the greater of 2% over the standard exchange rate.
+Fee free currency conversion up to £1,000 per rolling 30-day period.
+Thereafter, we will charge a currency conversion fee of the greater of 2% over the latest available exchange rate from our rate provider.

 Currency Conversion Fee - for ATM withdrawals you make Monday-to Friday (excluding UK bank holidays)

 To cover enabling you to withdraw cash from an ATM in a currency different from the currency of your payment card.
-We’ll use our standard exchange rate described above.
+We’ll use the latest available exchange rate from our rate provider.

 Fee free currency conversion up to up to £200 per rolling 30-day period.
-Thereafter, we will charge a currency conversion fee of the greater of 2% or £2 over the standard exchange rate.
+Thereafter, we will charge a currency conversion fee of the greater of 2% or £2 over the the latest available exchange rate from our rate provider.

 Currency Conversion Fee - for purchases and ATM withdrawals you make over the weekend or UK bank holidays

-To cover the cost of enabling you to to make purchases and withdraw cash in a currency different from the currency of your payment card.
-We’ll use the weekend exchange rate for purchases and cash withdrawals you make when the foreign currency markets are closed in the UK (typically weekends and bank holidays).
-The weekend rate is the rate at the time the markets closed.
+To cover the cost of enabling you to make purchases and withdraw cash in a currency different from the currency of your payment card.

-In case of withdrawals or purchases over the weekend where the currency of the selected Payment Card is different to the currency of the spend, as the Forex markets are closed, we take the rate of last days the market were open (in most cases Friday:23:59 GMT) and apply a surcharge.
-If there is a currency conversion and the currency of the selected Payment Card and the currency of the transaction are both in one of GBP, USD or EUR, the rate will be increased by 0.5%.
-In any other case, that is if either the currency of your transaction or the currency of the selected Payment Card is any of our other supported currencies, the rate will be increased by up to 1.5%.
+In case of withdrawals or purchases over the weekend where the currency of the selected underlying payment card is different to the currency of the spend, we take the latest available exchange rate from our rate provider and apply a surcharge.
+If there is a currency conversion and the currency of the selected payment card and the currency of the transaction are both in one of GBP, USD or EUR, the rate will be increased by 0.5%.
+In any other case, that is if either the currency of your transaction or the currency of the selected payment card is any of our other supported currencies, the rate will be increased by up to 1.5%.

 Curve Fronted fee